jsxstyle/jsxstyle/misc/readme-template.md

 </Row>
 ```

 With jsxstyle, bouncing between JS and CSS in your editor is no longer necessary.
-jsxstyle is built for teams.
-Problems stemming from multiple frontend contributors writing styles in a shared codebase are completely avoided, because styles are tied to _component instances_ instead of abstract reusable _CSS classes_.
-Onboarding new frontend contributors takes seconds, not hours, because jsxstyle’s mental model is easy to teach and easy to learn.
 Thanks to the declarative nature of inline styles, frontend contributors can see at a glance exactly how an element is styled.
+By writing styles with _component instances_ instead of abstract "reusable" _CSS classes_ or prematurely abstracted style-only components, problems stemming from multiple contributors writing styles in a shared codebase are completely avoided.
 Carry on to read a brief overview, or [skip to the FAQs](#faqs).

 ## Hello world 👋